-Socio-economic Component Description of Effect Mitigation Measures Surface Water Hydrology Land and Resource Use Disruption to navigation due to obstructions (e.g., other vessels, ice, equipment, etc.).
+Socio-economic Component Description of Effect Mitigation Measures Surface Water Hydrol ogy Land and Resource Use Disruption to navigation due to changes in surface water levels and flows.
 Consult with Transport Canada and/or harbour or port authority.
 Implement all conditions and recommendations contained in Navigable Waters Protection Act approvals.